fanchlegal/framepy/docs/source/api/db.rst

 .. sourcecode:: sql

-    SELECT * FROM 'user' WHERE 'name' like '%some%' ORDER BY 'name' DESC LIMIT 10
+    SELECT * FROM 'user' WHERE 'name' LIKE 'some%' ORDER BY 'name' DESC LIMIT 10

 The query string accepted by filter method is constructed by two components where the LHS is a name of a field in the give model and RHS is an operator.